Back & Spine Surgery Specialists Serving Boston, MA & Surrounding Areas

 - Facet disease

 Spine deterioration is a natural part of aging and is largely unavoidable.
 As we grow older, the intervertebral discs that cushion the spine weaken, the facet joints that interconnect adjacent vertebrae become arthritic, soft tissue becomes inflamed, and bone spurs can develop.
 Yet, despite this deterioration, most people will never know that this is happening; only when the deterioration leads to nerve compression in the spinal column do symptoms present.
 The goal of spine surgery, then, is to remove these sources of nerve compression before the nerve becomes permanently damaged.
-Open back surgery is completed by a spine surgeon who may perform a procedure known as a spine fusion where the entire intervertebral disc is removed and the vertebrae are fused together with bone grafts and hardware.
+Open back surgery is completed by a spine surgeon who may perform a procedure known as a spine fusion where the entire intervertebral disc is removed and the vertebrae are fused together with bone grafts.
 The resulting loss of flexibility at that level of the spine is designed to preclude future pain.

 Minimally Invasive Treatment from Spine Specialists